Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

 Marijuana can be detected in urine for days to weeks after it was used.

 Treatment involves counseling, which is effective only when people are motivated to stop.

 (See also Cannabinoids, Synthetic Cannabinoids, Synthetic Cannabis is a term for marijuana.
 Tetrahydrocannabinol (THC) is the main active ingredient in marijuana.
 Synthetic cannabinoids are man-made drugs that are similar to THC.
-They are usually sprayed... read more and Drug Use and Abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more .)
+They are usually sprayed... read more and Drug Use and Abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more .)